JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

    ```
    Note that in order for us to test this, we must have at least one user saved in the database that we can use.

-c.
 If we try login with an Http POST to the Login action of this controller, we'll get a response with a cookie attached to it.
 This
    cookie will be attached to each succeeding request the user makes and doesn't need to login.
 This cookie is valid only with the
    session of the client that is accessing it, for example if we're accessing it using a browser, then if we close the browser, we need
    to authenticate again.